-One hundred grams of honey contain 0.3% protein.1 Studies on food immune reactivities predominantly use raw food antigens.
-However, some researchers have noted that heating, or combining, food proteins can change their antigenicity.2-4
+One hundred grams of kosher cucumber pickles contain 0.5% of protein.1 Studies on food immune reactivities predominantly use raw food antigens.
+However, some researchers have noted that heating or combining food proteins can change their antigenicity.2-4

-This array tests for IgG and IgA food immune reactivity.^{5,6} Equivocal or out-of-range results indicate antibody reactivity to the tested food antigen.
-We tested 288 blood donor sera against honey antigens at optimal dilution, 16.6% of these donors were IgG and IgA reactive.
+This array tests for IgG and IgA food immune reactivity.^{5.6} Equivocal or out-of-range results indicate antibody reactivity to the tested food antigen.
+We tested 288 blood donor sera against kosher cucumber pickle antigens at optimal dilution, 15.6% of these donors were IgG and IgA reactive.